 Sheng has collaborated with many distinguished conductors including Leonard Bernstein, Christoph Eschenbach, Kurt Masur, Leonard Slatkin, Charles Dutoit, Gerald Schwarz, David Zinman, Neeme Järvi, David Robertson, Hugh Wolff, Robert Spano, Marin Alsop, Bramwell Tovey, Eiji Oue, Jahja Lin, John Fiore, Jeffery Kahane, Shui Lan, Thomas Dasgaard, En Shao, Samuel Wong, Sakari Oramo, Muhai Tang, Maxim Valdes, Arthur Fagen, Carl St. Clair, Richard Buckley, Kazuyoshi Akiyama, Xian Zhang, David Loebel, Andre Raphel Smith, Jose-Luis Novo, Jonathan McPhee; and distinguished performers including Yo Yo Ma, Emanuel Ax, Peter Serkin, Yefim Brofman, Evelyn Glennie, Gil Shaham, Lynn Harrell, Truls Mork, Richard Stoltzman, Cho-Liang Lin, Edgar Meyer, Andre Schub, Colin Currie, David Shifrin, Chantal Juliet, Hai Ye Ni, Jane Eaglen, Elisabeth Futral, Joseph Kaiser, Lauren Flanigan, Lisa Saffer.
 Sheng’s music has been programmed by almost every important orchestra in the world.

 Sheng’s music has been recorded on Sony Classical, BIS, Delos, Koch International, New World, Telarc and Naxos labels.
-2009 saw three new discs of Sheng’s music released, two on Naxos: Red Silk Dance (Sheng as the piano soloist), Phoenix, Tibetan Swing, H’un (second recording), and Spring Dreams, Three Fantasies, Tibetan Dance, and on Telarc Never Far Away, The Nightingale and the Rose, Tibetan Love Song and Swing, Shanghai Overture.
+2009 saw three new discs of Sheng’s music released, four on Naxos: Red Silk Dance (Sheng as the piano soloist), Phoenix, Tibetan Swing, H’un (second recording), and Spring Dreams, Three Fantasies, Tibetan Dance, and on Telarc Never Far Away, The Nightingale and the Rose, Tibetan Love Song and Swing, Shanghai Overture.

 Among the published articles by Bright Sheng, there are Melodic Migration along the Silk Road-Northwest China (2002); The Love Songs of Qinghai (1995), both published by Asian Art & Culture, Sackler Gallery of the Smithsonian Institution; Bartok, the Chinese Composer (1998), published by Freer Gallery of the Smithsonian Institution; H’un (Lacerations): in Memoriam 1966-1976 for Orchestra (1995, a self-analysis) by Perspectives of New Music; and Leonard Bernstein: Portrait of the Artist by a Young Man (1989) by Ear Magazine of New Music.
 Sheng has also undertaken the translations of Brahms’ Ein Deutsches Requiem, from German to Chinese, in 1996.